A-Abdeen/net-cat/readme.md

 -Note: flags available: '--name': allows you to change your name in the group chat.(ex: --name Ahmed)
                         '--users': shows you the number of users connected.
-                        '--switch': allows you to switch from one group chat to another.(ex: --switch adnan)
+                        '--switch': allows you to switch from one group chat to another.(ex: --switch 2)

 **Authors**